 Chicken Nuggets have the rep for one of the worst foods that kids can eat.
 This Chicken Nugget thing is in its second generation.
 As an 80-90’s child, I have an obsession with chicken nuggets myself.
-Since I was married in 2006, my husband and I have always been serious about saving for our ” nest egg”.
+Since I was married in 2006, my husband and I have always been serious about saving for our ” nest egg.”
 I could never bring myself to buy the expensive frozen chicken nuggets.
-I always have made them homemade.
+I still have made them homemade.
 They are so much better!
 And so much healthier!

 Making Homemade Chicken nuggets isn’t hard, but they do take more time then the store-bought ones.
-Sometimes I find that when I am trying to put together the homemade nuggets, that there is a toddler tugging at my leg, or throwing all the Tupperware on the floor, or demanding dinner NOW 🙂
+Sometimes I find that when I am trying to put together the homemade nuggets, that a toddler is tugging at my leg, or throwing all the Tupperware on the floor, or demanding dinner NOW 🙂

 Since I have another baby due in December, I am attempting to get some freezer meals done.
 I am spending nap time a few days a week doubling and tripling recipes and freezing the excess food.
 I think this will be nice.
 It is not that much work, and I feel that my family will waste less food if we freeze what we don’t eat.

 Since we have decided to put away some freezer meals in the freezer to save for the winter, my husband purchased a whole bunch of chicken for less than $2.00 per pound.
 Today, I decided to make 4 lbs of chicken nuggets.
-My family will eat 1 lbs per meal.
-That means I am making tonight’s dinner plus putting away 3 batches of nuggets for additional dinners.
+My family will eat 1 lb per meal.
+That means I am making tonight’s dinner plus putting away three batches of nuggets for additional dinners.

 Freezer Friendly Chicken Nuggets